thegricean/si-paradigms/models/linking hypotheses/linkinghypotheses.md

 Another hypothesis: mixing log odds + the threshold parameter
 -------------------------------------------------------------

 Yet another possibility is that for some utterance u in world state w, P("Right"|u,w) is a function of S1'(u|w), where S1' is a transformation of the pragmatic speaker distribution.
-More specifically, S1' is a renormalized version of S1 after low-probability utterances are filtered from S1 (according to some threshold of probability).
+More specifically, S1' is a re-normalized version of S1 after low-probability utterances are filtered from S1 (according to some threshold of probability).

 In order to explore this hypothesis, we first need to model S1' (specified below as speaker\_filtered).
 Speaker\_filtered is a function of utterancePrior\_filtered - an utterance prior function which takes as its input only high-probability utterances; that is, utterances for which S1(u|w) &gt; *θ* is true.